fwong03/celery/docs/userguide/tasks.rst

 when the task is finally run, the body of the article is reverted to the old version because the task had the old body in its argument.

-Fixing the race condition is easy, just use the article id instead, and re-fetch the article in the task body:
+Fixing the race condition is easy.
+Just use the article id instead and re-fetch the article in the task body:

 .. code-block:: python